PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-04 20:15:24
+Last updated: 2024-04-04 20:15:58
-Random Quote: You wanna know what line doesn't work on a harp player?
-"Hey baby, wanna pluck?" - Barney Stinson
+Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby